BT broadband support and contact information

 Contact points for BT customers

-- Live chat – Available via the BT live chat link from 7am-10:45pm, live chat is much faster than a back-and-forth email conversation and less daunting for some than a phone call.
+- Live chat.
+Available via the Contact page and open 7am-10.30pm everyday, live chat is much faster than a back-and-forth email conversation and less daunting for some than a phone call.

-- Twitter – @BTCare BT has a team of staff ready to respond to any queries on Twitter, available from 9am-9pm on weekdays, 8am-8pm Saturday and 8am-6am Sunday.
+- Twitter. @bt_uk is where BT has a team of staff ready to respond to any queries for you on Twitter, available from 9am-9pm on weekdays, 8am-8pm Saturday and 8am-6pm Sunday.

-- Facebook – https://www.facebook.com/BTUK/ Simply go on their Facebook page and select “Message” – they are generally pretty fast to respond.
+- Facebook.
+Simply go to BT’s Facebook page and select “Message” – the team are generally pretty fast to respond.

 Contact points for business broadband customers

 There are many reasons why your broadband may not be running as efficiently as possible.
-Using our broadband speed test you can check the actual speed of upload and download speeds you’re getting right now.
-The average UK download speed is around 22Mbps, however this will vary significantly depending on where you live, and at different times of the day.
+Using our broadband speed test, you can check the actual speed of upload and download speeds you’re getting right now.
+The average UK download speed is around 22Mbps, but will vary significantly depending on where you live and at different times of the day.
 Most of the broadband providers listed in the table below will be able to provide you with an estimate of the speeds you’ll receive at your postcode.

 Additionally it’s worth considering your hardware.
 Installing a new router or Wi-Fi booster could have a significant impact on your broadband speeds.
 Read our guide to better broadband speeds to learn about the many ways you can optimise your connection.